probably-not-porter/datavis/README.md

 This app is set up to be usable on both mobile and desktop platforms.
 ### Desktop Usage
 1. clone repository and enter parent directory
-2. Follow the format below to create a pool.js file.
+2. Follow the format below to create a .env file.
 3. use `npm install` to add dependencies to node_modules folder
 4. use `node index.js` to start a local development server
 5. open `localhost:3000` in your favorite browser!